ananya324/Progressify/README.md

 # Overview

-Students often learn from multiple platforms like YouTube playlists, coding websites, GitHub repositories, Reddit discussions, and online courses.
+Students often learn from multiple platforms like YouTube playlists, coding websites, GitHub repositories and online courses.

 Progressify helps centralize everything into a single personalized dashboard where users can save, organize, and track their learning journey efficiently.